Backbase/backbase-openapi-tools/README.md

 # Release Notes
 BOAT is still under development and subject to change.

+## 0.2.2
+* Fixed enum conversion.
+Empty enums are now set to null again when converting from raml to OpenAPI
+* Added more robust code gen mojos

 ## 0.2.1
 * Improved Open API Diff
 * Sonar Fixes